 The Daily Maverick has put together an excellent list of the biggest efforts through which you can get help and help others across the country.

-The legally mandated lockdown as well as the advice given by health experts are the only ways we have currently to reduce and prevent severe illness and death due to the Coronavirus.
+Until the vaccine is rolled out widely across the population, the legally mandated lockdown as well as the advice given by health experts are the only ways we have currently to reduce and prevent severe illness and death due to the Coronavirus.

 There is a lot of "fake news" about the virus and the vaccine.
 The World Health Organisation has put together a myth buster to stop unhelpful and untrue statements about Coronavirus spreading.